mnnxp/cadbaselibrary-freecad/README.md

 Select the **CADBase Library** workbench from the workbench drop-down list.

-On first run, the workbench will ask you for the location of your library.
+On first run, select the location of your library.
 The CADBase cloud storage will be synchronized with this location, and technical files for the workbench will be created there.

 This location can be changed in the workbench settings in the field "Library path".

-#### Setting up the workbench
+#### Setting up the Workbench

 In the "CADBase library" window, on the **Options** tab, click the **Settings** button for open "CADBase library configuration".

+###### Library path

-The local library location is specified in the **Library path** section field.
-When the location is changed, the data from the previous location will not be moved (it can be moved manually).
+Specify the local library location in the **Library path** field.
+When you change the location, the existing data in the previous location will not be moved automatically; you will need to move it manually if desired.
+Change to the path will only take effect after restarting FreeCAD.

+###### Server URL

 In the **Server URL** section you can set URL/IP for communication with the platform.

+###### Upload settings

-The **Upload settings** section allows you to set parameters to improve the workbench’s performance, enable or disable file verification by hash, and forced file updates to the CADBase storage.
+The **Upload settings** section allows you to configure parameters to improve the workbench’s performance, enable or disable file compare via hash, and force file updates to the remote storage.

-If you set **Forcibly update files** to True, the **Skip calculate hash** value will be ignored.
-The hash will not be calculated, as it is unnecessary.
+- **Skip calculate hash:** If this option is enabled, files will not be compared using hashes; this is useful for skipping updates of existing files in remote storage.
+- **Forcibly update files:** When enabled, hash compare is skipped, and files are uploaded in all cases.

-The parameters affect only the uploading of data to the server.
+The parameters affect only the uploading of data to remote (cloud) storage.
 When downloading data, existing files will not be overwritten regardless of the settings.

 <p align="center">
   <img src="./Resources/configuration.png" alt="screenshot shows the workbench setup, library path and server URL/IP." width="70%"/>